 Noticing a new sore, lump, or lesion in or around your dog's mouth can be alarming.
 It may appear on the lips, the gums, or even the tongue.
 There are many possible causes, including dental and autoimmune diseases, although some dogs develop sores for less-serious reasons, and it could be a benign growth.
 Diagnosing mouth ulcers isn't something you're equipped to do, so it's important for you to take your dog in for a veterinary exam as soon as you see one.

 Why Do Dogs Have Mouth Sores?

 If you see that your dog is suffering from a mouth sore, make a note of other symptoms or unusual behaviors you notice to help your vet diagnose and treat the issue.
 For example, is your dog clearly in pain?
 Is it drooling, lethargic, or reluctant to eat?
 Are its teeth chattering?

 Mouth ulcers can be caused by a number of different health problems and, if left untreated, may increase the risk of secondary infections.

 - Facial Skin Folds: The natural folds of excess skin on some dog breeds may cause irritation that results in an occasional ulcer.

 - Oral Papilloma Virus: Small oral tumors on the lips, tongue, throat, or gums may be caused by this virus.
 It typically affects dogs under the age of 2 that don't yet have a fully developed immune system.

 - Tumors: Oral tumors on the gums, lips, tongue, and lymph nodes may be either cancerous or benign.

-- Gingival Hyperplasia: Appearing as an overgrowth of gum tissue, this can look like a small tumor.
-It's typically benign, but your vet can biopsy it to check for cancer cells.
+- Gingival Hyperplasia: This is an overgrowth of gum tissue, and can look like a small tumor.
+It's typically benign, but your vet can biopsy it to check for pre-cancer cells.

 - Kidney Disease: Mouth sores are one of the signs of advanced renal failure in dogs with kidney disease.